Make it private! Your companions, your dates, your tour - we do the rest.

-This route, which is also known as the via alpina, was recently named the “World’s best hike” by Backpacker magazine, and we agree!
-Our tour differs from other tours of the Bernese Oberland by adding a memorable detour to the Gasterntal valley that adds to an already impressive itinerary.
+This route, which is also known as the Via Alpina, was recently named the “World’s best hike” by Backpacker magazine, and we agree!
+Our tour differs from other tours of the Bernese Oberland by adding a memorable detour to the Gasterntal Valley that adds to an already impressive itinerary.
 This tour is a beautiful collection of supreme alpine scenery, remote inns, and quiet trails, and is a strenuous trip, with high, steep passes through quiet countryside.
 We’ll move to a new location nearly every day, and we’ll stay in a combination of 3-star village hotels and traditional country inns, where you’ll have a private room with bathroom down the hall.
 We’ll have one night without our luggage when we will need to carry just a few extra things, and on other days we’ll send the luggage ahead, so you can hike with the freedom of a small daypack.

 Our typical day starts with a continental buffet breakfast at our inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for a full day of hut-to-hut hiking.

-Soon we’ll be out on the trail for 6-9 hours, where often you’ll get to choose between an easier or more strenuous hike for the day and we explore the Alpine Pass Route.
+Soon we’ll be out on the trail for 6-9 hours, where often you’ll get to choose between an easier or more strenuous hike for the day as we explore the Alpine Pass Route.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!

 We should finish our hike around 4-5 pm, giving you time to wash up and relax.
 You’ll have your own room every night, often with private bathroom.
 Each evening we’ll enjoy dinner together at our inn.
 These are multi-course feasts, featuring local specialties like bratwurst, rösti, or cheese fondue.
 Our hotels all serve fabulous food, and can cater to vegetarians, gluten-free or other dietary requirements.
 Dinners will be hearty, filling, well-earned and very delicious.
-We will leave the first dinner in Murren free, so you will have a chance to explore on your own.

 Mürren – Arrive in Switzerland, and transfer by train and cable car to the car-free village of Mürren, with its unparalleled cliffside views of the surrounding mountains.

-Griesalp – Our trail meanders back into the deep recesses of the Sefinen valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.
+Griesalp – Our trail meanders back into the deep recesses of the Sefinen Valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.

 A moderate but long climb past Rotstock hut and over the pass, followed by a very steep descent, is rewarded by a friendly welcome at our rustic but pretty inn.